 How to switch between virtual desktops

-How to pin a window or an app to all virtual desktop s
+How to pin a window or all the windows of an app on all the virtual desktops

 How to close a virtual desktop